Forward Vision Drives Peco Foods Out of Its Shell

-Having surveyed various properties, a site in Lake, MS, proved to be ideal for the new facility because of its land availability adjoining the main Kansas City Southern (KCS) Railroad and its proximity to the company’s grower bases.
+Shortly after penetrating the market, Peco Foods recognized its need for a new, leading-edge feed mill in the area; however, the looming possibility the Sebastol site, which is located on a dead-end short track, may one day lose rail service, prompted the company to seek out a new location for the investment.
+Having surveyed various properties, Lake, MS, proved to be the ideal site for the facility because of the land availability adjoining the main Kansas City Southern (KCS) Railroad and the site’s proximity to the company’s grower bases.

-Building in Lake, MS, did not come without its unique challenges.
-The soil in Scott County is comprised of Yazoo clay, a composite of small particles and high plasticity, which shrinks and swells with moisture, making foundation work a bit more involved.
-The company retained the services of Younglove Construction LLC to supply the support structure for the concrete slip-form mill, which was built on 189 bell piers and 260 auger cast piers, and to design and build the 40- by 88-foot feed mill.
+Choosing Lake, MS, as the site for its new mill did not come without unique challenges.
+The soil type in Scott County is comprised of Yazoo clay, a composite of small particles and high plasticity, which shrinks and swells with moisture, making foundation work a bit more involved.
+The mill’s receiving and silo foundations were built on 189 bell piers; the mill’s tower, 260 auger cast piers.

 Less mill, more volume